Chicago flood: Aftermath

 Eventually, the city assumed maintenance responsibility for the tunnels, and watertight hatches were installed at the river crossings.
 Great Lakes Dredge and Dock Co. sued the City of Chicago arguing that the city had failed to tell it about the existence of the tunnels.

 Insurance battles lasted for years, the central point being the definition of the accident, i.e., whether it was a "flood" or a "leak".
 Leaks were covered by insurance, while floods were not.
 Eventually it was classified as a leak, which is why many residents still call it the "Great Chicago Leak".

-Today, there remains contention as to whether the mistake was the fault of the workers on-site, their parent company, or even the claim that maps provided by the City of Chicago failed to accurately depict the old tunnel systems.
-In fact, the Kinzie Street river crossing was clearly delineated on the city maps: the typical tunnel ran down the center of the old streets.
-At Kinzie Street, like some of the other river crossings, it veered off to the side as the historic Kinzie bridge (at the time of the tunnel construction) was a pivoting bridge with a central pivot in the middle of the street.
-Thus the original tunnels were moved to the side, as were several other bridges across the Chicago River—shown in detail on the city maps.

 Court cases

 In the lawsuits that followed, Great Lakes Dredge and Dock Co. was initially found liable but was later cleared after it was revealed that the city was aware the tunnel was leaking before the flood and the city had also not properly maintained the tunnel.